srtager555/wrapping-letters-react/README.md

 ## New upgrades

-2.0.0 is now!!!!!

-I'll start the new version with very small changes.
-Props have been renamed: word -> text, word options -> text options.

-For the best performance in code development, it is now more intuitive.

-2.0.3
-Issue about unrestored file resolved

-come soon 2.1.0
+2.1.0 is now!!!

-In this version, you will be able to find more than 2 specialWord and add more than 2 specialClass.
+Now the code can be able to find more than 2 specialWord and add more than 2 specialClass.

+I worked hard on this update because I changed a lot of the code to do the checks correctly.

+come soon 2.2.0

+New options about the structure of the wrapped for reduce your code

 ## News